Nebula-Developer/Zenex/README.md

 ```

 When we call `app.useStatic()`, it appends a 'handler' function to the handler stack.
 When a request is made, the handler stack is iterated through, and the first handler that matches the request is called.
 The `useStatic()` handler matches all requests, and serves the requested file if it exists.
 If the file does not exist, the next handler in the stack is called.

+## Accounts

+Now introducing the **Zenex Account System**!
+This is a simple account system that allows you to create accounts into a local database.
+It is designed to be lightweight yet flexible.
+It is not intended to be a full-featured account system.

+Documentation for the account system will be available soon.
+JSDoc is supplied, and most features are self-explanatory :]